CrociDB/blog/content/post/investigating-touchscreen-issue-steam-deck/index.md

 ---
-title: "Investigating a Touch Issue in Steam Deck"
+title: "Investigating a touch screen issue on the Steam Deck"
 description: "I bought a Steam Deck, but there was a problem with it.
 That's how I investigated the issue."
 date: 2023-01-26T12:33:51+02:00
-draft: true
+draft: false
 tags:
  - investigation
  - hardware